 I used to make a bunch of pronunciation mistakes (I’m sure I still do) and have come a long way.
 Sometimes you just don’t know that what you’re saying is wrong until someone tells you.
 I used to pronounce the “c” in tabac until Tom (my French husband in case you’re new here) finally realized after a year that I wasn’t joking around and realized I actually thought the “c” was pronounced.
 Oh man.
 For the record, it’s tah-bah.

 The other day Tom told me that growing up, his English teachers in school never told him that in English you actually say the “h” in most words like hotel and hot and hi.
 His teachers never pronounced the “h” sound (so hi was eye and hot was ot, etc.).
 It was something he was never told and he had assumed that the”h” was pronounced like it is in French — silent.
 Not so!
-Little tips go a long way, so I’m sharing 3 that have helped me.
+Little French pronunciation audio tips go a long way, so I’m sharing 3 that have helped me.

 I recorded an audio clip where I explain my tips.
 It was off the cuff and unscripted but feel like audio is so helpful when learning about French pronunciation, so let me know if you like this sort of thing and maybe I’ll do more!